rednaw/site/README.md

 - **content** All content (web text and bibliographies) goes here
 - **resources** All resources (pdfs) go here

-The other directories (`_layouts`, `_plugins`, `_includes`, `style`) contain technical files.
-These files only need to be changed in case of changes to the structure of the site itself.
-Things like changing the layout, navigation, style or adding a new subsite.

 Regular (non-structural) changes are done in three steps:
 1. **Make changes** by editing content and/or adding resources.